HTTPArchive/almanac.httparchive.org/src/README.md

 - `npm run generate` - to convert all the chapters from markdown to HTML
 - `npm run pytest` - to test the python code
 - `npm run test` - to test all the URLs
-- `npm run watch &` - run run the chapter watcher to regenerate the chapter if you edit and save.
+- `npm run watch &` - run run the chapter watcher to automatically regenerate the chapter if you edit and save.
 - `python main.py` - we kill and webserver and restart it in debug mode so if you change any Python code it will auto restart.

 These individual steps are listed in more detail below, but that one `npm run start` script should be enough for most people to get started.